GeorgeBroughton/MZ31-AR0/README.md

 There is also a shell script for people developing BIOS files for this machine that will append the data to the file automatically.

-All you have to do, is grab your bin/rom file, and append the following to the end of the file:
+All you have to do, is grab your bin/rom file, and append the following to the end of the file with a hex editor:
 ```
 23 47 42 54 23 52 4F 4D <SUM16 MSB> <SUM16 LSB> 00 00 00 00 00 00
 ```